On the low carb, high fat keto diet, your body enters ketosis, a state in which you burn fat as your main source of fuel rather than carbs.

 However, the blood ketone levels seen in ketoacidosis are typically 10–15 times higher than those of nutritional ketosis.
 Also, ketoacidosis is often accompanied by severe symptoms, whereas nutritional ketosis is safe for most people (

-Optimal blood ketone ranges for nutritional ketosis are 0.5–3.0 mg/dL.
-Nutritional ketosis is safe for most people and shouldn’t be confused with ketoacidosis, a severe complication of diabetes.
+Optimal blood ketone ranges for nutritional ketosis are 0.5 – 3 millimoles per liter (mmol/L).
+Nutritional ketosis is safe for most people and should not be confused with ketoacidosis, a severe complication of diabetes.

 To achieve optimal ketone levels, you must restrict your carb intake.
-Most people on the keto diet restrict their carb intake to 50 grams of total carbs — or 25 grams of net carbs — or fewer per day (
+Most people on the keto diet restrict their carb intake to less than 50 grams of total carbs — or 25 grams of net carbs — per day (

 Net carbs refer to the total number of carbs minus the amount of fiber.

-Your body won’t start to produce ketones on its own until it burns through your glycogen stores, which it won’t do unless you cut off its supply of dietary carbs (
+Your body will not start to produce ketones on its own until it burns through your glycogen stores, which it will not do unless you cut off its supply of dietary carbs (

 Once you shift into ketosis, your body can produce ketones for energy from either dietary fat or stored body fat (